pintub/spring-boot/spring-boot-jpa-basics/README.md

 JPA Terms:
 ---------------
-Entity - Equivalent to Java Object
+Entity - Equivalent to Java Object, JPA creates a corresponding table for this (Class AaaBbb, Table Aaa_Bbb, similar also column)
 EntityManager - Manages Entities , performs CRUD Persistence Context - EntityManager keeps track of Entities
 @Transactional - Each DB operation as a transaction